toddaustin07/LGTV/README.md

 Once the driver is available on your hub, use the SmartThings app to do an **Add device / Scan for nearby devices**.
 Any LG TVs found on your local network will be discovered and added as SmartThings devices in the room your hub device is located.

-When the new TV device(s) is/are created, a registration handshake must be completed with the discovered TVs.
+When the new TV device(s) is/are created, a one-time registration handshake must be completed with the discovered TVs.
 You should see a message pop up on your TV(s) that you'll need to respond to.
 Once this is completed, your SmartThings device should successfully initialize.

 ## Configuration
 There are 3 options that can be tailored in device Settings: